 |

-Restricted Access Vehicles (RAVs) are all other vehicles not outlined on this page.
-RAVs must be provided approval through a notice or a permit before travel on any road or network.
+Restricted Access Vehicles (RAVs) are grouped under three classes of heavy vehicles and must be provided approval through a notice or permit before they can travel on a road or network.

-The mass and length limits shown are derived from the Heavy Vehicle (Mass, Dimension and Loading) National Regulation and are provided for general guidance only
+The mass and length limits shown are derived from the Heavy Vehicle (Mass, Dimension and Loading) National Regulation and are provided for guidance only.

 If you require further assistance, please contact us.